Pat-Laub/simpatico/rules.md

 This section lists style points which are impractical for simpatico to check, and so must be checked by hand.

+1. Names are appropriate, source files end with .c
-1. Comments
+2. Comments
-2. Vertical Whitespace
+3. Vertical Whitespace
-2. Readability
+4. Readability
-3. Modularity
+5. Modularity
-4. Code repetition
+6. Code repetition
-5. Compiler warnings and errors
+7. Compiler warnings and errors
-6. Code with syntax errors (which could confuse the tokeniser and give incorrect output)
+8. Code with syntax errors (which could confuse the tokeniser and give incorrect output)